tpayne/kubernetes-examples/gitops/azurearc/README.md

 * Branch: main
 * Repo path: gitops/azurearc/configs/releases/prod

-So, any changes push to `releases/prod` will cause a deployment to execute.
+So, any changes pushed to `releases/prod` will cause a deployment to execute.

 Dependencies
 ------------